SkullKrak7/Digital-Twin/readme.md

 )
 ```

----

-## 💎 Notes

-- Sensor simulation uses `np.random.uniform()` to mimic real-world randomness
-- Dashboard refreshes every 2 seconds automatically
-- Models saved in `/models/` using `joblib`

----

-## 🚀 Future Improvements
+## Future Improvements

-- [ ] Replace CSV pipeline with direct DB updates
+* Replace CSV step with real-time stream → DB
-- [ ] Add Docker containerization
+* Add Docker health checks and logs
-- [ ] Migrate from SQLite to PostgreSQL
+* Use PostgreSQL for concurrency support
-- [ ] Deploy full dashboard to cloud
+* Deploy full dashboard with domain and HTTPS

----

-## 👨‍💻 Author
+## Author

-Built by **Sai Karthik Kagolanu** as part of a real-world industrial simulation project.
+Built by Sai Karthik Kagolanu as a practical industrial simulation and monitoring project.

----

-## 📜 License
+## License

-This project is licensed under the **MIT License**.
+Licensed under the MIT License.
+See LICENSE file for details.